 I loved helping my Mom make egg salad sandwiches when I was a kid.
 She would let me help slice the eggs with her very cool egg slicer, and then she would chop the eggs up finely.
 When my son was old enough, Mom used to let him help her too – he loved it just as much as I used to.
 Here’s a photo of my late Mom and Dad with my son, taken in the early 2000s, making egg salad sandwiches for lunch.

 My Mom isn’t with us anymore, but every time I make her recipe I think of her – and even though everybody tells me my egg salad tastes just as good as hers, I can’t tell you how much I’d love to taste her egg salad one more time!

 How Do I Hard Boil Eggs?

-If you have leftover hard boiled eggs from Easter you don’t need me to tell you the best way to hard boil them, but if you are starting from scratch, may I suggest Rachel Ray’s foolproof method?
-You put the cold eggs in a saucepan with cold water, heat it up to a rolling boil, then turn off the heat and let the eggs sit for ten minutes.
-If you want an expert tutorial, just click here to see Rachael explain this foolproof method.
+There are lots of different ways to hard boil eggs, but I prefer the following method.
+Simply put the cold eggs in a saucepan with cold water and slowly heat the water up to a rolling boil.
+Then turn off the heat and let the eggs sit for ten minutes.
+If you want an expert video tutorial, just click here Rachael Ray explain this foolproof method.

 I know a lot of folks put onion in their egg salad, but my Mom was adamant that onions had no place in it (despite the fact she loved them in other things).
-I think my Mom was right because I really never have tasted any other egg salad as good as hers so I never put onion in mine either.
+I think my Mom was right because I really never have tasted any other egg salad as good as hers.

 How Do I Serve Egg Salad?